gohugoio/hugo/content/content-management/organization.md

 ---
 title: Content Organization
 linktitle: Content Organization
-description: Hugo assumes that the same structure that works to organize your source content is used to organize the rendered site, but
+description: Hugo assumes that the same structure that works to organize your source content is used to organize the rendered site.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01